kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 ### §36.9   Acoustical change: Propeller-driven small airplanes and propeller-driven commuter category airplanes.

-For propeller-driven small airplanes in the primary, normal, utility, acrobatic, transport, and restricted categories and for propeller-driven, commuter category airplanes for which an acoustical change approval is applied for under §21.93(b) of this chapter after January 1, 1975, the following apply:
+For propeller-driven small airplanes in the primary, normal, utility, acrobatic, transport, and restricted categories and for propeller-driven, commuter category airplanes for which an acoustical change approval is applied for under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.93   Classification of changes in type design.|§21.93]](b) of this chapter after January 1, 1975, the following apply:

-\(a\) If the airplane was type certificated under this part prior to a change in type design, it may not subsequently exceed the noise limits specified in §36.501 of this part.
+\(a\) If the airplane was type certificated under this part prior to a change in type design, it may not subsequently exceed the noise limits specified in [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.501   Noise limits.|§36.501]] of this part.

 \(b\) If the airplane was not type certificated under this part prior to a change in type design, it may not exceed the higher of the two following values:

-\(1\) The noise limit specified in §36.501 of this part, or
+\(1\) The noise limit specified in [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.501   Noise limits.|§36.501]] of this part, or

-\(2\) The noise level created prior to the change in type design, measured and corrected as prescribed in §36.501 of this part.
+\(2\) The noise level created prior to the change in type design, measured and corrected as prescribed in [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.501   Noise limits.|§36.501]] of this part.

 \[Amdt.
 36-16, 53 FR 47400, Nov.
 22, 1988; 53 FR 50157, Dec.
 13, 1988; Amdt.
 36-19, 57 FR 41369, Sept.
 9, 1992\]

 ### §36.11   Acoustical change: Helicopters.

-This section applies to all helicopters in the primary, normal, transport, and restricted categories for which an acoustical change approval is applied for under §21.93(b) of this chapter on or after March 6, 1986.
+This section applies to all helicopters in the primary, normal, transport, and restricted categories for which an acoustical change approval is applied for under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.93   Classification of changes in type design.|§21.93]](b) of this chapter on or after March 6, 1986.
 Compliance with the requirements of this section must be demonstrated under appendix H of this part, or, for helicopters having a maximum certificated takeoff weight of not more than 7,000 pounds, compliance with this section may be demonstrated under appendix J of this part.

 \(a\) *General requirements.* Except as otherwise provided, for helicopters covered by this section, the acoustical change approval requirements are as follows: